Sir Arthur Pearson, founder of the Greater London Fund for the Blind

 Pearson’s death was mourned by Cabinet, royal family and the blind community, but his philanthropic work gave hope to thousands who shared his difficulties: for in 1921, the Greater London Fund for the Blind began its work.

-Since 1921 the GLFB has been raising money and working hard in London’s blind community.
+Since 1921 the GLFB has been raising money and working hard with local blind welfare charities.
 We have had many successful events and many enthusiastic patrons, but as the new decade dawns, with so much more work to be done, we need to find new, exciting, and creative ways to raise funds.

 We need your support to help us carry on this work, so please: keep attending events; keep donating; and most importantly, keep in touch.